HOMEOWNERSHIP

-Habitat for Humanity of Madison and Clark Counties has been welcoming families home for 30 years.
-The families we partner with invest “sweat equity” in their home, take classes to prepare them for homeownership, and purchase their homes with an affordable mortgage.
+Habitat for Humanity of Madison and Clark Counties has been welcoming families home for 32 years.
+The families we partner with invest 250 hours of “sweat equity” in their home, take classes to prepare them for homeownership, and purchase their homes with an affordable mortgage.

 Our path to homeownership is an important and in-depth process requiring hard work, time, and dedication.
 Each partner family is paired with a mentor who will walk with them every step of the way.